jaycode/udacity-react-would_you_rather/README.md

   - `useEffect(func, [])` instead of `componentDidMount()`.
   - `useState()` for each state instead of initializing states in the class.
   - `useDispatch()` instead of passing around a `dispatch()` function in `props`.
+2. `PageNotFound` component is presented when the user navigates to a non-existent page and question.
+3. The `Login` component supports going to the destination page right after login.

+This is no longer relevant since we are redirecting to homepage as required by the specification:
-2. The `NewQuestion` component has a feature to wait until the page completed loading before then opening the newly created question.
+1. The `NewQuestion` component has a feature to wait until the page completed loading before then opening the newly created question.
 To do this, I created a redux store entry "newQuestionId" that gets filled right after the creation.

   The `NewQuestion` component then redirects to `QuestionPoll` page (the question detail page) when this redux store existed, and the `QuestionPoll` page deletes "newQuestionId" when the component mounted.
 This is a workaround since `react-router-dom` v5 does not support redirecting from actions.
-3. `PageNotFound` component is presented when the user navigates to a non-existent page and question.
-4. The `Login` component supports going to the destination page right after login.